-3.1.
+- 3.1.
 Change of School application forms must be submitted to Warwickshire Admissions.
 These will be processed on a first-come first-serve basis.
-If two or more applications are received on the same day a random generator will be used to determine which application is processed first.
-Children who are aged 12 years or over, and who have not previously been tested, that are applying for a place after the waiting list has been dissolved on Friday 31st December 2021 will be required to take tests in English and Mathematics arranged by the School.
+If two or more applications are received on the same day a random generator will be used to determine which application is processed first. - 3.2.
+Children moving into the area or currently living in the area who have not previously been tested and who are applying for a place in Year 7 prior to the waiting list being dissolved on 31st December 2026 will be tested using the 11+ test and ranked against other children who have taken the test.
+Where such a child is already 12 the oldest weighting will be applied to their score. - 3.3.
+Children moving into the area or currently living in the area who have not previously been tested and who are applying for a place in Years 7 to 11 or in Year 7 once the waiting list has been dissolved on 31st December 2026 will be required to take tests in English and Mathematics arranged by the School.
+Parents/Carers will be notified of the date of the tests within 15 School days of their in-year application being received by Warwickshire Admissions.
 A place will be offered, subject to availability, if the applicant's performance satisfies the

-School's Admissions Committee that the pupil's ability is commensurate with that of the cohort into which he is seeking admission.

-- 3.2.
-New applications from children who have already been tested and refused entry as non-qualifiers will generally be considered by taking into account the existing test results and newer evidence of the child's ability and performance in the non-selective school.
+- School's Admissions Committee that the pupil's ability is commensurate with that of the cohort into which he is seeking admission. - 3.4.
+New applications from children who have already been tested and refused entry as non-qualifiers will be considered by taking into account the existing test results and newer evidence of the child's ability and performance in their school.
 A retest will be used only where there are grounds and evidence to doubt the validity of the original tests in determining the applicant's aptitude.
-No waiting lists are held by the School after 31st December of Year 7. - 3.3.
+No waiting lists are held by the School after 31st December of Year 7. - 3.5.
+Children with an Education, Health and Care Plan (EHC) that apply will be offered a place, subject to availability, if the applicant's performance satisfies the School's Admissions Committee that the pupil's ability is commensurate with that of the cohort into which he is seeking admission. - 3.6.
 Any place offered must be taken up within six school weeks of the offer having been made.
 In the event of this not happening, the offer is void.

-3.4.
+3.7.
 Appeals: